How to Check a Room’s Temperature With Your iPhone

 If you want to get serious about temperature monitoring around your home, choose the Ambient Weather WS-8482-X3.
 This model can support seven sensors, including additional thermo-hygrometers, optional soil moisture, or floating water temperature sensors.

 The Ambient Weather-8482-X3 is one of the most versatile remote temperature monitors on the market.
+This is a battery-powered device made from high-quality plastic, ensuring durability and a weatherproof nature, making it great for outdoor use.

 The WS-8482-X3 uploads its data to AmbientWeather.net, the company’s online web and app-based portal where you can view readings and set custom alerts.
+Furthermore, the sensor can record indoor temperatures from 32 to 140 °F and outdoor temperatures from -40 to 149 °F with an accuracy of ±2 °F.

 The price is also very reasonable, and it offers the most value for money for those needing to track temperatures in more than one area of their home or office.